Image by Mike Brooke

-Paula Morris (Ngati Wai, Ngati Whatua) is an award-winning novelist, short story writer and essayist from New Zealand.
+Paula Morris MNZM (Ngāti Wai, Ngāti Whātua, Ngāti Manuhiri) is an award-winning novelist, short story writer, essayist and editor from New Zealand.

-A frequent book reviewer, interviewer and festival chair, Paula holds degrees from universities in New Zealand, the U.K. and the US, including a D.Phil from the University of York and an MFA from the Iowa Writers’ Workshop.
+Paula holds degrees from universities in New Zealand, the U.K. and the US, including a D.Phil from the University of York and an MFA from the Iowa Writers’ Workshop.
+She is the founder of the Academy of New Zealand Literature and Wharerangi, the Māori literature hub.

 For ten years, Paula worked in London and New York, first as a publicist and marketing executive in the record business, and later as a branding consultant and advertising copywriter.
 Since 2003 she’s taught creative writing at universities, including Tulane University in New Orleans, and the University of Sheffield in England.
-She is convenor of the Master in Creative Writing programme at the University of Auckland in New Zealand.
+She is director of the Master in Creative Writing programme at the University of Auckland in New Zealand.

 Awards